Protected: Los Angeles Spring Participation Kit

 Each group will drive into the parking lot, park their car, and unload their items to their booth from there.
 Please be set up by 11 a.m. each day to greet early shoppers.

 If you have rented a canopy, that will be in place for you upon arrival.
-If you rented tables, chairs, racks, or linens you will need to pick them up from the Rental Depot (see map).
-They will be available during load-in.
+If you rented tables, chairs, racks, or linens you will need to pick them up from the Rental Depot near our Info Booth (see map).
+These will be available during load-in.

 - If you arrive earlier than your load-in time, you will not be permitted to enter the site.
 We are setting up and prepping for your arrival up to load in time and appreciate your patience!